 This works twofold: it entices the shopper in regardless of whether they want to buy or not.
 Secondly, it allows the brand to make a true connection with that consumer - one that isn’t based on how much they spend, but rather on their future potential to spend, refer friends, and provide social proof and online traction within their own personal network.

-This is a far cry from the traditional wholesale model that aimed to shift products at speed.
+This is a far cry from the traditional wholesale model that aims to shift products at speed.
 Retailtainment spaces want to provide entertainment, with shopping as an afterthought.

 Some of the ways the connected space will facilitate this includes: